 The following is a tentative schedule of topics.
 A more detailed schedule is maintained on the course website and should be checked often for updates.
-Note, this schedule does not imply ordering, rather a rough time schedule for each topic.

 - 2 weeks Introduction to computers and programming

 - 3 weeks Variables, assignment, functions

 - 3 weeks Looping

 - 3 weeks Conditionals

 - 3 weeks Classes and object-oriented programming